redashu/pipelines-python-django/README.md

-# Sample Python app for Azure Pipelines docs
+# Sample Python app for Azure Pipelines docs with new  changes

 For information on how to use this repository, see [Python](https://docs.microsoft.com/azure/devops/pipelines/languages/python).